On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Measuring the topology

 \section{Measuring the topology}

-In this section, we retain the notation from the previous one and explain how to construct natural measures on the various topological spaces considered there.
-In \S\ref{subsec:d} we will give the construction of visual measures on $\D$ and we will use it in \S\ref{subsec:d2} to construct a Radon measure on $\D^{2,\op}$.
-In \S\ref{subsec:dpm} we will use the above to construct a Radon measure on $\D_\pm^\op$.
-Using the measure on $\D_\pm^\op$ we will be able to define a measure on $\scrS$ and by this on the various spaces appearing in Diagram~(\ref{eq:broadpic}).
-This process will be carried out in \S\ref{subsec:measgen}.
+In this section, we retain the setting and the notation of the previous one and explain how to construct natural measures on the various topological spaces considered there.
+In \S\ref{subsec:d}, we give the construction of visual measures on $\D$ and we use it in \S\ref{subsec:d2} to construct a Radon measure on $\D^{2,\op}$.
+In \S\ref{subsec:dpm}, we use the above to construct a Radon measure on $\D_\pm^\op$.
+Using the measure on $\D_\pm^\op$ we are able to define a measure on $\scrS$ and by this on the various spaces appearing in Diagram~(\ref{eq:broadpic}).
+That process will be carried out in \S\ref{subsec:measgen}.